go-godin/godin/README.md

 # What?
 An awesome toolkit to support go developers (me) when writing microservices which leverage go-kit.
 Godin takes care of generating as much code as possible while being opinionated.
+Generally speaking, Godin will provide templates within your project, specifically for your project.
+It will then always use these templates to generate code, giving the developer a lot of freedom.

 # Why?
 After a while of writing microservices the boilerplate code to write go-kit services gets annoying.